 - Domain address.
 Much like a postal address, it is a unique path to reach your website.
 In my case it is nerdontour.net.

 - Web hosting.
-This is land on which your property stands.
-Usually it is a server – special kind of computer – that is serving your website to anyone reaching your domain address.
+This is a land on which your property stands.
+Usually, it is a server – special kind of computer – that is serving your website to anyone reaching your domain address.

 - Content.
 Text, images, other media, theme, code among other elements is what a web hosting allows you to store and serve to visitors.